Basic Overview

 The difference between this function and ROLLFORWARD_MUL is how they treat multiple influence nodes.
 ROLLFORWARD sums up the effects and then applies them to the OriginalNode.
 ROLLFORWARD_MUL multiplies up the effects and then applies them to the OriginalNode

-New in Version 2.0: the first argument is now optional.
+The first argument is optional.
 The rollforward will work as if a "flat" growth was supplied.

 Signature